SiddPlus/Technical-Art-Alive-Game/Dev Logs/Task 6 Animation System Development Journal.md

 ### What sources or references have you identified as relevant to this task?

-For this project, I conducted extensive research on Animation Blueprint, Blend Space and Animation Montages and explored the Unreal Engine to create a more immersive experience.
+For this Task, I conducted extensive research on Animation Blueprint, Blend Space and Animation Montages and explored the Unreal Engine to create a more immersive experience.
 I prioritized studying official documentations to develop my ability to learn new techniques independently and without direct guidance.

 #### Sources